-Welfare Money to Be Restricted February 6, 2012 No Comments
+Welfare Money to Be Restricted February 6, 2012 Comments Off on Welfare Money to Be Restricted

 The benefit program, Temporary Assistance for Needy Families, allows low-income families with cash assistance.
 This cash is usually accessed through a transfer card that can be used as a debit card.
 The cash from the program is meant to be used on necessities, such as food and rent.